Azure/simdem/demo_scripts/simdem/script.md

 `clearup.sh` files.
 These are intended to be run to configure the demo environment and to cleanup after the demo is complete.

+### Including Results in the Script

+When using the script as a web page or printout it is likley that you will want to include the results.
+However, when you are running in a simulation or tutorial mode you will want to rely on the real results from the current run.
+You can include a "Results:" section after any code block.
+The first code block after this text will be ignored when running in an interactive mode (such as tutorial or simulation).
+That is, in the example below, the `date -u` command will be run interactively but the `Sat Mar 12 10:09:12 UTC 2016` will only be included in a static form of the script.

+    ```
+    date -u
+    ```

+    Results:

+    ```
+    Sat Mar 12 10:09:12 UTC 2016
+    ```

 # Ending the Demo Run